01 Invention Overview

 Flame retardancy: Meets FMVSS 302 (Federal Motor Vehicle Safety Standard for flammability of interior materials).

-Roller Housing
+A-Pillar Housing

-Leading-Edge Rail
+Leading-Edge Rail & Hook Assembly

 04 Product Specifications by Vehicle Type